Share this!

 At a glance: Here is a quick explanation of what ingredients are in this recipe.
 Please see the recipe card below for specific quantities.

-Tips for making the BEST chocolate chiffon cake
+Tips for Making the BEST Chocolate Chiffon Cake

 - Bloom Cocoa Powder for Maximum Flavour: Instead of adding cocoa powder directly to the dry ingredients, mix it with hot milk first.
 This blooming process enhances the cocoa’s depth and richness, giving your chocolate chiffon cake a more intense chocolate flavor.